brjdenis/FlexmapShifter/README.md

 # FlexmapShifther
-Simple .NETv4 app that can be used to preview and shift Flexmap calibration files on Elekta XVI workstation.
+Simple .NETv4 app that can be used to preview Flexmap calibration files on Elekta XVI workstation.
 No installation is needed.
 It uses resources that are already present on XVI workstation.

 ![image](image.png)